manufacturedba/karma-require-101/README.md

 If you have a library that is incompatible with Karma's plugin loader, you can add its files manually to the top of `files` in `karma.conf.js`.
-They should run immediately so there is no need to not include them. *Order does matter*
+They should run immediately so there is no need to not include them.
+More on this below. *Order does matter*

 `npm install karma-mocha mocha karma-requirejs requirejs karma-chai chai karma-sinon sinon --save-dev`